explodinglabs/iko/README.md

 ## Overview

-Ply extends the [Sqitch](https://sqitch.org/) Docker image, adding templates and commands to make common database migrations.
+Ply extends the [Sqitch](https://sqitch.org/) Docker image, adding templates and commands to make common database migrations easy.
 For example, to create a schema named `api`, you'd type `ply create-schema api`.

 All Sqitch commands are also available, such as `ply sqitch deploy`.